er-umang-sharma/javascript/1. JS Language Basics/notes.md

 ## Function Statements and Expresssions

 The above definations of the function is called as function statement.
-But there is one other way to define a function:
+But there is one other way to define a function, called __function expression__:

 ```javascript
 var currentYear = 2021;